LBHackney-IT/Data-Platform-Playbook/docs/playbook/data-quality-testing-guide.md

 ---
 title: Guide to testing data quality in Glue Jobs
-description: "A guide to testing data quality in Glue Jobs"
+description: "A guide to continuous data quality testing in Glue Jobs"
 layout: playbook_js
 tags: playbook
 ---